 - eLivarum iyalvinan – Having simplicity as a natural quality.
 He is not simple towards his friends alone – even towards others he manifests his simplicity.
-Everyone is simple at time.
+Everyone is simple at times.
 For him its always present – it is svarUpam (natural) for him.

 - nilai varambila – pUrvAchAryas explained this as “there is no condition on the type of birth and type of activities”.
-But bhattar explained it as “there is no contidion in any type of birth – but whatever may be the birth, he is not limited”.
-Even while being a chariot driver for arjuna (which is considered very humble), he manifested viswarUpam.
-Similarly, he was going to rudhran at kailAsam seeking offsprings but on his way he gives mOksham to gaNtA karNan.
+But bhattar explained it as “there is no condition in any type of birth – but whatever may be the birth, he is not limited”.
+Even while being a charioteer for arjuna (which is considered very humble), he manifested viswarUpam.
+Similarly, he was going to rudhran at kailAsam seeking offspring but on his way he gives mOksham to gaNtA karNan.
 He lifted gOvardhana hill, being a seven year old boy.
 Thus there is no boundary for him even in humble situations – the only aim for him is to protect his devotees and he will do it in any situation.

-- oLivaru muzhunalam – Unlike jIvAthmA who acquires a body due to karmA which leads to covering of his knowledge, etc., bhagavAn‘s birth means “The humbler his form, the more radiant his auspicious qualities” (since he takes them on willingly to help others).
+- oLivaru muzhunalam – Unlike jIvAthmA who acquires a body due to karmA which leads to hiding of his knowledge etc., bhagavAn‘s birth means “The humbler his form, the more radiant his auspicious qualities” (since he takes them on willingly to help others).
 In yajur vEdham its seen “…sa u srEyAn bhavathi jAyamAna:” (…that bhagavAn takes birth.
 After taking birth, he acquires great radiance).
 Here “u” is explained as “Eva” (only) which means, he becomes great only by descending into this samsAram with various forms.

-- vIdAm… – mOksha pradhathvam (giving of mOksham) is separately explained because the whole purpose of his births are to uplift others. theLi tharu – that which gives absolute knowledge – when the jIvAthmA reaches paramapadham, he gets full knowledge.
+- vIdAm… – mOksha pradhathvam (granting of mOksham) is separately explained because the whole purpose of his births is to uplift others. theLi tharu – that which gives absolute knowledge – when the jIvAthmA reaches paramapadham, he gets full knowledge.
 This samsAram is such that, it is even capable of confusing bhagavAn himself (In arumpadham, it is highlighted that, this is explained to show the difference between samsAram and paramapadham – not to say that bhagavAn can be confused in this material world).

-- aLivarum aruLinOdu – compassion as necessary, unconditional compassion.
+- aLivarum aruLinOdu – compassion as necessary; unconditional compassion.

 - puRaththanan – For others (kauravas for example), even in such state of being so humble, they cannot approach/accept him.